balena-io-modules/balena-procbots/docresources/SyncBot/syncbot-quickstart.md

 ## What goes where?

+**Since drawing this diagram the number of syncs has exploded, but I am keeping it because it shows all of the support syncs**

 ![flow-diagram](syncflow.png)

 * A new thread in a source flow will become a new linked thread in a destination flow